Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 #### Rotate the DKE key

-If later on you need to rotate the DKE key, you can use the `ckms` command line tool to create a new key with a new tag.
+If later on you need to rotate the DKE key, you can use the [Cosmian CLI](/cosmian_cli) to create a new key with a new tag.
 You must then create a new sensitivity label where the Double Key Encryption URL ends with the new tag value.
 See [Create a sensitivity label for encryption](#create-a-sensitivity-label-for-encryption) for details.

 Users should now select the new label when creating new documents.
 As long as the old key is available in the Cosmian KMS, users will still be able to open documents encrypted with the old key.

 ## Configuring Microsoft DKE in Purview